9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 ## Putting monads and monad transformers into perspective

-It\'s useful to step back from details for a few moments, and look at the weaknesses and strengths of programming with monads and monad transformers.
+It's useful to step back from details for a few moments, and look at the weaknesses and strengths of programming with monads and monad transformers.

 ### Interference with pure code

-Probably the biggest practical irritation of working with monads is that a monad\'s type constructor often gets in our way when we\'d like to use pure code.
+Probably the biggest practical irritation of working with monads is that a monad's type constructor often gets in our way when we'd like to use pure code.
 Many useful pure functions need monadic counterparts, simply to tack on a placeholder parameter `m` for some monadic type constructor.